gregorio-project/hyphen-la/patterns/generation/README.md

 short vowels are important for classical Latin.
 The following workflow is
 planned:

+## Generation of hyphenation patterns for classical Latin

-1. Create a list of about 1000 Latin words without inflected forms and without hyphenations, but containing information about the inflection class and hyphens in compound words and with special orthographic conventions.
+1. Create a list `index_verborum` of about 1000 Latin words without inflected forms and without hyphenations, but containing information about the inflection class and hyphens in compound words and with special orthographic conventions.
 Orthographic variants can easily be created later.
 The exact format of the word list is described below.

 2. Run the script `flexura.lua` on this list, which creates all possible inflected forms, for example *laudō, laudās, laudat, ..., laudābō, ...,